Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: New Formulation

 \subsection{Finding the unpenalized factor}

-Different updates rules exist to solve \eqref{one} satisfying different requirements (fast convergence or easy implementation mechanisms); these range from Multiplicative to Additive Update rules \cite{berry2007algorithms,wang2013nonnegative}.
-In this paper we focus on standard Multiplicative Updates (MU) proposed for NMF in \cite{lee2000algorithms}, satisfying an easy implementation requirement and monotonic convergence.
-MU can be seen also as gradient-based method and it is based on scaling rules --in an iterative manner-- initialization matrices by minimizing a so called auxiliary function, based on Expectation-Maximization and Richardson-Lucy algorithms \cite{dempster1977maximum,lange1984reconstruction,lucy1974iterative,richardson1972bayesian,saul1997aggregate}.
-To facilitate the minimization procedure, MU approaches use an auxiliary function which is an easier formulation of $F$, it is an upper-approximation of the objective function and matches it in only one point.
+To solve \eqref{one}, different update rules satisfying diverse requirements exist (fast convergence or easy implementation mechanisms); they range from multiplicative to additive update rules~\cite{berry2007algorithms,wang2013nonnegative}.
+In this study, we focus on the standard NMF Multiplicative Updates (MU)~\cite{lee2000algorithms} due to their ease of implementation and monotonic convergence.
+From initial matrices, MU uses scaling rules from the minimization of an auxiliary function (derived from Richardson-Lucy or Expectation-Maximization (EM) approaches~\cite{dempster1977maximum,lange1984reconstruction,lucy1974iterative,richardson1972bayesian,saul1997aggregate}).
+Any approach based on an auxiliary function is often used to solve NMF problems because it ensures the nonnegativity of the computed factors without further handling, notwithstanding that it converges slowly~\cite{fevotte2011algorithms,lee2000algorithms}.

-Despite the slow convergence to local minima, the approach based on auxiliary function was frequently adopted to minimize different NMF problems, since it insured the nonnegativity of its factors (starting from nonnegative initial values) without any further handling \cite{fevotte2011algorithms,lee2000algorithms}.

-In the following, we review update rules and the corresponding theorems solving NMF problems for general $\beta$ divergence giving the particular results for cases based on the Frobenius norm, KL and Itakura-Saito divergences, which represent some of the most used objective functions in real applications.
-For all of these, details of the following theorem and related proofs can be found in \cite{fevotte2009nonnegative,fevotte2011algorithms,kompass2007generalized,lee2000algorithms}. \begin{theorem} For $0 \leq \beta \leq 2$, the general $\beta$-divergence is non-increasing under the following Multiplicative Update rules:

-where $.*$ denotes the Hadamard product and ratio and exponential operations are element-wise. \end{theorem} In particular, the KL divergence is non-increasing for